 - Legal principles and contract construction

-- New: Types of policies, including: casualty, property, workers’ compensation, professional liability, transportation, crime and surety bonding
+- Examples of policies, including: casualty, property, workers’ compensation, professional liability, transportation, crime and surety bonding

 We suggest that you register on-line for quick registration.
 If you are mailing us a check or doing a bank transfer, you need to fax us a copy of the registration form in order to hold your seat in the program.
 Registration is not guaranteed until we receive payment.
 If you wish to participate in a RIMS course, the registration fee needs to be received by RIMS before the first day of the course.

 If you register by mailing a check or doing a bank transfer, you will be accepted as long as the program is not sold out when we receive your payment.

 International Attendee Information/Travel Visas- APPLY EARLY!
 Visa applicants are advised to apply to the consulate as soon as they decide to attend a program.
 We suggest at least four months in advance to allow enough time for the visa approval process to take place.

 Since registrations will be limited, we suggest registering as soon as possible.

 If you have any questions or need additional information, please contact through our online contact form.

 RIMS reserves the right to cancel a course if conditions warrant.
 In the event of such a cancellation, registration fees will be refunded.
 RIMS is not responsible for any travel or lodging expenses that an attendee may incur due to such a cancellation.
 Before purchasing your airline ticket, please confirm with RIMS (pd@RIMS.org) that there are enough registrations to conduct the program.